Simuschlatz/AlphaBing/README.md

 ![license](https://img.shields.io/github/license/SiiiMiii/Chess-AI)
 ![activity](https://img.shields.io/github/commit-activity/m/SiiiMiii/Chess-AI)

-## Disclaimer
-Feel free to clone this repo at any time, but keep in mind that sometimes the code may not be completely bug-free.
-I try my best to only push commits when the program runs smoothly, but sometimes I forget.

 ## Summary
 CheapChess is a lightweight Engine for chinese Chess (Xiangqi), designed to run on normal consumer hardware.